thecapacity/thecapacity.github.io/_posts/2007-10-21-surviving-the-game.md

   - social
   - technology
 ---
-Is [this](http://scobleizer.com/2007/10/21/reverse-engineering-techmeme/ "Scoble and Techmeme") really what it&#8217;s all come down to?
+Is [this](http://scobleizer.com/2007/10/21/reverse-engineering-techmeme/ "Scoble and Techmeme") really what it’s all come down to?
 Do you really have to game the system to be heard?

-It&#8217;s kind of demoralizing.
-I want to believe it&#8217;s possible to be true to oneself and still be successful.
-However with it seems nearly everyone spends every moment of their intellectual life figuring out how to drown out &#8220;the other guy&#8221;.
+It’s kind of demoralizing.
+I want to believe it’s possible to be true to oneself and still be successful.
+However with it seems nearly everyone spends every moment of their intellectual life figuring out how to drown out “the other guy”.

-I suppose they&#8217;re being true to themselves, where as my &#8220;true-ness&#8221; says that I should get outside and watch some Lacross, work on making a garage door, help cook, play with my dog, read a book.. etc&#8230; not spend hours (even minutes) trying to game TechMeme.
+I suppose they’re being true to themselves, where as my “true-ness” says that I should get outside and watch some Lacross, work on making a garage door, help cook, play with my dog, read a book.. etc… not spend hours (even minutes) trying to game TechMeme.

 How do people with a balance in their lives do it?